dmauser/azure-virtualwan/inter-region-azfw/README.md

 - Two Virtual WAN Hubs in two different regions.
 - Eight VNETs (Spoke 1 to 8) where:
-    - Four VNETs (spoke 1, 2, 3 and 4) are connected directly to its respective vHUBs.
+    - Four VNETs (spoke 1, 2, 3, and 4) are connected directly to their respective vHUBs.
-    - The other four (indirect spokes) spoke 5, 6, 7 and 8.
+    - The other four (indirect spokes) spoke 5, 6, 7, and 8.
     - Transit between indirect  Spoke2 and Spoke4 with Azure Firewall instead of NVAs.
-- Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need adjust NSG to allow access) or serial console.
+- Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need to adjust NSG to allow access) or serial console.
 - All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
-    - For connectivity tests you can use curl <"Destnation IP"> and the output should be the VM name.
+    - For connectivity tests, you can use curl <"Destnation IP"> and the output should be the VM name.
-- The final outcome of the lab will be full transit between all ends (all VMs can reach each other).
+- The outcome of the lab will be full transit between all ends (all VMs can reach each other).

 ### Deploy this solution

-All the content of this lab has been also available in above .azcli that you can rename as .sh (shell script) and execute them.
-You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following command to run build the entire lab:
+The lab is also available in the above .azcli that you can rename as .sh (shell script) and execute.
+You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands build the entire lab:

 ```bash
 wget -O irazfw-deploy.sh https://raw.githubusercontent.com/dmauser/azure-virtualwan/main/inter-region-azfw/irazfw-deploy.azcli